 The beta for the feature was released and after 6 onboarding customer feedback sessions, the feature wasn't meeting customer and Tech Touch Team's needs.
 After completing the discovery phase of the project, I moved on to a different project and our UX Designer had moved on to a different company.
 I was tapped to step back in and help iterate on the design.
 We quickly had to pivot the build to make it more intuitive.
 It was clear that we managed to over engineer the landing page and the most critical information was being lost on the page.
 In true agile form, the PM, PMO Delivery Manager, back end, front end engineer, QA engineer and I got in a room and cranked out what was absolutely necessary for a user to be able to achieve the goal of viewing and purchasing/renewing licenses.

 Within a week we had a brand new design.
 We tested the new design with 7 users and it was a hit.
-We shipped the new build and it's led to $6 million in ARR in it's first two quarters!
+We shipped the new build and it's been automatically processing all SMB requests.

 - We were able to ship a feature that has increased the Tech Touch Team's productivity by 20%